skalenetwork/skale-consensus/docs/exit.md

 ExitThread will then do the following steps

 * EXIT_REST_OF_SKALED -  exit all other threads in skaled, and then exit itself.
-* EXIT_THE_EXIT_THREAD - ExitThread will exit iself as the last step.
+* EXIT_THE_EXIT_THREAD - ExitThread will exit itself as the last step.

 ## Procedure after CONSENSUS_EXITED_HARD